piyushcfa/Integrated-Value-Agent/README.md

 Project Overview
 Objective: To develop an AI-powered agent that assesses a company's true value by integrating traditional financial data with modern Environmental, Social, and Governance (ESG) metrics.

-Methodology: The project evolved through three key phases: 1) The development of a robust Integrated Value Scorecard to rank companies holistically, 2) The creation of an Interactive Dashboard for data analysis, and 3) The construction of a Predictive Machine Learning Model to forecast future stock performance based on the calculated scores.
+Methodology: The project evolved through three key phases:
+1) The development of a robust Integrated Value Scorecard to rank companies holistically.
+2) The creation of an Interactive Dashboard for data analysis.
+3) The construction of a Predictive Machine Learning Model to forecast future stock performance based on the calculated scores.

 Key Result: The final predictive model achieved 59.34% accuracy in forecasting 6-month stock outperformance against the S&P 500, demonstrating that while financial momentum is the primary driver, ESG factors provide a statistically significant predictive edge.